GenoaIO/OpenUnify/README.md

 * File Repository
 * Brokerage Module with Client Portal

-### More information contact with the team can be found at:
+### For more information and how to contact go to:
 * http://www.genoa.io/unify
 * https://github.com/GenoaIO
 * https://twitter.com/UnifyIO